Decatur criminal lawyer for your defense

 Polygraph test results do not exactly solve crimes but the pressure they build assist in heading into the right direction, and many people are honest out of fear of being caught because they do not exactly understand how these tests work.
 Anxiety also causes these sudden changes and therefore may affect results.
 It is important to understand that just because you are asked to take a polygraph test, in most cases, you do not have to do so.
 This is why it is equally important to speak with a skilled criminal defense attorney when you are facing criminal charges and have been asked to adhere to a lie detector test, you may very well incriminate yourself.
 Remember that regardless of who asks, what they say will happen to you if you do not cooperate, and even if you do not have legal counsel, never agree without legal counsel’s advice.
 Also, depending on the facts of your case it may be best to hire legal counsel before making any decisions.
 If you or someone you know has been approached and asked to participate in a polygraph test, speak with a Decatur criminal lawyer for your defense as soon as possible so that all the best options are weighed before a decision is made.

-Contact Andrew R. Lynch, P.C. for their insight into criminal defense cases and pre-sentences.
+Contact The Lynch Law Group for their insight into criminal defense cases and pre-sentences.